Ferries Crete

 Many of the Cycladic islands have year-round and seasonal (usually April to October) connections to Heraklion, Rethymno, Chania and Sitia in Crete:

-- Santorini - Heraklion: the journey with high-speed catamarans and conventional ferries takes 1.5 hr.
+- Santorini - Heraklion: the journey with high-speed catamarans takes 1.5 hr.

 - Naxos - Heraklion: the seasonal ferry route takes just under 3 hr and is served with high-speed and conventional ferries.